Luca-spopo/Luca-spopo.github.io/content/project/bakagaijin.md

 Here is a diagram I made that attempts to explain PTs and ATs

-{{<mermaid>}}
-sequenceDiagram
+{{<sequenceDiagram>}}
 participant Host
 participant getPTfromElem
 participant MTA
 participant getElemFromPT
 participant Client
-	note over Host, getPTfromElem: Host and getPTfromElem are in the virtual machine to which the object is native. note over Client, getElemFromPT: Client and getElemFromPT are in the virtual machine which wants to access the object. note over MTA: MTA has the C interface that connects the two virtual machines. note over Host, Client: Values that are immutable and serializable (e.g numbers and strings) are sent across as they are Host->>getPTfromElem :"Hello" : string
+note over Host, getPTfromElem: Host and getPTfromElem are\nin the virtual machine to\nwhich the object is native. note over Client, getElemFromPT: Client and getElemFromPT are\nin the virtual machine which\nwants to access the object. note over MTA: MTA has the C interface\nthat connects the\ntwo virtual machines. note over Host, Client: Values that are immutable and serializable (e.g numbers and strings) are sent across as they are
-	getPTfromElem->>MTA :"Hello" : string
+Host-getPTfromElem: "Hello" : string
-	MTA->>getElemFromPT :"Hello" : string
+getPTfromElem-MTA: "Hello" : string
-	getElemFromPT->>Client :"Hello" : string
+MTA-getElemFromPT: "Hello" : string
-	note over Host, Client: But non-immutable or non-serializable data is sent through a stub.
+getElemFromPT-Client: "Hello" : string note over Host, Client: But non-immutable or non-serializable data is sent through a stub.
-	Host->>getPTfromElem : f : function
+Host-getPTfromElem: f : function
-	getPTfromElem->>MTA : PT(f) : (hostid, obj_id)
+getPTfromElem-MTA: PT(f) : {hostid, obj_id}
-	MTA->>getElemFromPT : PT(f) : (hostid, obj_id)
+MTA-getElemFromPT: PT(f) : {hostid, obj_id}
-	getElemFromPT->>Client : AT(f) : function
+getElemFromPT-Client: AT(f) : function
-{{</mermaid>}}
+{{</sequenceDiagram>}}

 `<function> f` is the original object.